A Look At RESHOOT-R: Let The Shooting Begin / Amiga CD32 Review

 There are weapon upgrades in the game and while there ain’t too many of them you will pretty quickly max them out and yes you do get a bit too overpowered and if you are an experienced shoot ’em up player then you will most likely manage to stay alive all the way to the end of the level without any problems because that is how overpowered you actually do get.

-While the game is basically a “One life” only game you still get more chances if you have upgraded your ship and weapon but when you die you downgrade your weapons too.
+While the game is basically a “One life” only game, you still get more chances if you have upgraded your ship and weapon, but when you die, you downgrade your weapons too.

-Here you can see the upgraded ship, it might not look all that brutal but it is very effective and yes it looks a lot better in motion, especially so on a CRT monitor naturally.
+Here you can see the upgraded ship; it might not look all that brutal, but it is very effective, and yes, it looks a lot better in motion, especially so on a CRT monitor, naturally.

-The game ramps up on everything for level 2, huge explosions, loads of explosions, lots of bullets, crazy colours and effects as well as an insane amount of rocks that they have decided to throw at you just for fun.
+The game ramps up on everything for level 2: huge explosions, loads of explosions, lots of bullets, crazy colours and effects, as well as an insane amount of rocks that they have decided to throw at you just for fun.

-The parallax scrolling and visuals look very unorthodox in this level but it works in ways that both stress you and relax you at the same time.
+The parallax scrolling and visuals look very unorthodox in this level, but it works in ways that both stress you and relax you at the same time.

 The scoring system gives extra points for killing a whole wave of enemies and even better is that you can also chain together kills to get combos and huge scores and that is good for two things, the local high score table that is stored on your Amiga but also the Online high score table if you chose to go online and type in your random generated score code that is given on the game over screen.